 Dr. Schwarzkopf, Dr. Johnson, Dr. Janulewicz, Dr. Marsh, Dr. Freml, Dr. Morio, Dr. Radich, Dr. Ridenour and Dr. Peters perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Once you learn about dental implants, you finally realize there is a way to improve your life.
-When you lose several teeth whether it’s a new situation or something you have lived with for years chances are you have never become fully accustomed to losing such a vital part of yourself.
+Losing several teeth, whether it’s a new situation or something you have lived with for years chances are you have never become fully accustomed to losing such a vital part of yourself.

 Dental implants can be your doorway to renewed self-confidence and peace of mind.